Nuclei-Software/nuclei-sdk/doc/source/overview.rst

     This is Nuclei N100 SDK which is modified based on **Nuclei SDK 0.5.0** to support Nuclei 100 series CPU.

-    If you are looking for Nuclei SDK for Nuclei 200/300/600/900/1000 CPU, please refer to https://doc.nucleisys.com/nuclei_sdk
+    If you are looking for Nuclei SDK for Nuclei **200/300/600/900/1000** CPU, please refer to https://doc.nucleisys.com/nuclei_sdk

+    Please use **Nuclei Studio >= 2024.06** with this Nuclei N100 SDK.

 The **Nuclei N100 Software Development Kit (SDK)** is an open-source software platform to speed up the software development of SoCs based on Nuclei Processor 100 series Cores.

-This Nuclei N100 SDK is built based on the modified |NMSIS| for N100 and also the APIs that provided by Nuclei N100 SDK which mainly for on-board peripherals access such as UART etc.
+This Nuclei N100 SDK is built based on the **modified** |NMSIS| for N100 and also the APIs that provided by Nuclei N100 SDK which mainly for on-board peripherals access such as UART etc.

 Nuclei N100 SDK provides a good start base for embedded developers which will help them simplify